 I am also deeply grateful that you do not preach forgiveness, that you share honestly that your parents did not love you, that you did not have a mother who protected you.
-And I appreciate how you expose the lies of the deceitful, mendacious “false memory foundation,” which falsely claims that repressed memories of sexual abuse, when they return to consciousness later in life, are lies.
-This defamatory foundation slanders recovered memories as so-called “false memories” and has been irresponsibly suing and intimidating therapists, fighting against what they mendaciously label as “recovered memory therapy” — which does not exist, which they themselves made up.
+And I appreciate how you expose the lies of the deceitful, mendacious “false memory foundation.”
+This mendacious and dangerous group shut down and is defunct as of December 31, 2019.
+Its members falsely used to claim that repressed memories of sexual abuse, when they return to consciousness later in life, are lies.
+The defamatory, insincere FMSF foundation slandered recovered memories as so-called “false memories;”it has been attacking survivors, shielding perpetrators, & in this way, harming children for nearly 30 yearsfor nearly 30 years.
+It irresponsibly sued and intimidated therapists to fight against what they fraudulently labeled as “recovered memory therapy” — which does not exist, which they made up.
 “There is not, and has never been, a form of psychological treatment called ‘Recovered Memory Therapy.’
 It's a pejorative term invented by false memory proponent Richard Ofshe.”
 (Michael Salter, senior lecturer in criminology at Western Sydney University)

 For centuries, societies have smothered the awareness of the impact of traumatic experiences, notably of violence and sexual violence against children.
 In order to survive and continue essential relationships with trusted care-givers, the awareness of these crimes often needs to be split off for humans, particularly for children.
 Jennifer Freyd, Professor of Psychology at the University of Oregon, points out that there is no such thing as a “false memory syndrome” — just as there does not exist a “lying perpetrator syndrome.”
 Jennifer Freyd writes in her book “Betrayal Trauma”: “From its inception, the False Memory Foundation has made media influence a priority, funneling public perceptions of the research through a specific value-laden filter.
 Yet there is no research to date documenting either a set of symptoms making up such a syndrome or an epidemic of those symptoms, in spite of the widespread promulgation of this term for political uses.
 We need to ask the following: Do false denials happen?
 If one is going to name syndromes, one also needs to ask about a false denial syndrome, which work with abusers suggests.”
 Freyd also points out a destructive mechanism, called DARVO, which is what unrepentant perpetrators do: Defend, Attack, Reverse Victim and Perpetrator.
 In my essay “The War Against the Truth," I have quoted Jennifer Freyd extensively.